 The Marin County Search and Rescue team is a highly trained group of volunteers that are recognized throughout the state for their outstanding abilities and level of training.
 The unit provides services such as lost/missing person searches, high altitude mountain rescue, cliff rescue and evidentiary searches for agencies throughout the state of California on a mutual aid basis, but has primary duties and responsibilities in Marin County.

-The Marin County Sheriff’s Search and Rescue Unit started as Explorer Post 74 in 1966, oriented toward ecology and outdoor education.
-In 1968, we were the first scouting group in Marin to accept females.
-During the mid 1970’s, several members attended a scouting conference in Washington State and learned about explorer search and rescue.
+The Marin County Sheriff’s Search and Rescue Unit started as Boy Scout Explorer Post 74 in 1966, oriented toward ecology and outdoor education.
+In 1971, we were the first scouting group in Marin to accept females.
+During the mid 1970s, several members attended a scouting conference in Washington state and learned about explorer search and rescue.
 They returned and quickly convinced the rest of the group to change the focus to search and rescue.

 The team was first sponsored in 1976 by the Red Cross.
 During that time we assisted with the Orphan Airlift at Hamilton Field of Vietnamese children and many first aid events.
 In 1978, sponsorship of the team was changed to the Sheriff’s Department, and the unit began to respond to its first search and rescue missions.

 In 1988, the unit found itself floundering with few members and realized it needed to revamp the program to keep up with the greater demands.
 In late 1988, with fifteen new members, we began our efforts to make the team more professional.
 We revised and expanded our training with the help of CAL-ESAR, Sonoma SAR, and several influential, outside instructors.
 We also responded on our first mutual aid search to Sonoma County in December 1988.